 For example, you could create individual sub-calendars for everyone on your team, under a folder called Team.
-You’d name them with like this: Team > Marci, Team > Ryiann, and Team > Javier.
+You’d name them like this: Team > Marci, Team > Ryiann, and Team > Javier.

 Now you’ll have a folder named Team with those sub-calendars in it:

 You can create layers of organization, as mentioned above, by nesting folders.
 This creates a multi-level hierarchy.
 Simply use more of the > symbol to build the organizational levels you need.